November 4, 2018 Posted By Matt O'Brien

 It is possible that your tankless water heater is not heating water fast enough because the tap isn’t fully turned on, which means only a trickle of water is running through it.
 After all, some tankless water heater designs do not ignite without a full flow.
 The heating element only kicks in when you turn the tap all the way up.
 Turn the tap on partially, and you’re likely to get the cold water treatment.

-Unlike conventional water heaters with storage tanks, tankless water heaters do not store litres upon litres of water to keep your hot water needs properly satisfied for some time.
-While a tankless water heater can provide a few litres of hot water at all times, it can only deliver such at a time.
+Unlike conventional water heaters with storage tanks, tankless water heaters do not store liters upon liters of water to keep your hot water needs properly satisfied for some time.
+While a tankless water heater can provide a few liters of hot water at all times, it can only deliver such at a time.
 So don’t be surprised to get cold water every now and then when everyone in the household is taking a shower, doing the dishes and laundry at the same time.

 It is a fact that the water in any “downstream” supply line is not heated even when you turn the tankless water heater on.
 That is probably why the initial flow of water is almost always cold before the heating kicks in and heats the rest of the flowing water.